iambumblehead/ganimas.com/README.md

 hello world
 ===========

 **Use gani to render a "hello world" document.** To start, create a configuration script, then use the configuration in the *main.js* script.
+Copy-paste the sources below.

 *main_cfg.js*